jaipkapoor99/bookify/README.md

-# Event Booking Platform
+# Bookify

 A modern, full-stack event booking platform built with React, TypeScript, and Supabase.
-This application provides a complete event management and ticket booking system with authentication, real-time availability, and admin capabilities.
+Bookify provides a complete event management and ticket booking system with authentication, real-time availability, and admin capabilities.

 ## 🚀 Features